giobyte8/central/docs/docs.md

 #### Sharing context to actions

-When invoking actions, this observer will include below values in `observer_ctx` dict passed as param to actions.
+When invoking actions, this observer will include below values in `context` dict passed as param to actions.

 ```python
 observer_ctx = {